 It must be a particularly dangerous state of affairs when doctors are so afraid of lawsuits that they won’t engage in a procedure that saves lives.

 You can also factor in that the malpractice rates for doctors are only just getting back to normal after years of skyrocketing rates.
 Over a two-year period, the national median increase in premiums ranged from 15 to 20%, while in Ohio there was a premium increase that was as high as 60% for some internists.

 The insurance companies gave an almost uniform answer for the cause of rate increases.
 They claimed that there was a flood of medical malpractice lawsuits, most of them “frivolous,” and this was causing such a drain on the finances of the insurers that they had no choice but to raise their rates.

-There was also a large public relations push from groups like the American Tort Reform Association, which blamed lawsuits for not only rising insurance rates, but also a decline of enrollment numbers in medical schools.
+There was also a large public relation push from groups like the American Tort Reform Association, which blamed lawsuits for not only rising insurance rates but also a decline of enrollment numbers in medical schools.

 The picture being painted is very grim.